polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 ## Additional Resources

-- [Polkadot's research on blockchain randomness and sortition](https://research.web3.foundation/Polkadot/protocols/block-production){target=\_blank} - Contains reasoning for choices made along with proofs
+- [Polkadot's research on blockchain randomness and sortition](https://research.web3.foundation/Polkadot/protocols/block-production){target=\_blank} - contains reasoning for choices made along with proofs
-- [Discussion on Randomness used in Polkadot](https://github.com/use-ink/ink/issues/57){target=\_blank} - W3F researchers discuss the randomness in Polkadot and when it is usable and under which assumptions.
+- [Discussion on Randomness used in Polkadot](https://github.com/use-ink/ink/issues/57){target=\_blank} - W3F researchers discuss the randomness in Polkadot and when it is usable and under which assumptions